nathanhaigh/embl-abr-snakemake-nextflow-workshop/README.md

 # Add the two workshop modules as git submodules
 # Use a number prefix to the submodules directories to indicate the order in workshop
 # The QC module will come first, followed by the RNA-Seq module, as designated by the 020
 # and 030 prefix.
-Note they come after 010_trainers and 020_preamble.
+Note they come after 010_trainers and 020_preamble which are already
+# provided by the workshop template.
 git submodule add git@github.com:BPA-CSIRO-Workshops/btp-module-ngs-qc.git 020_qc
 git commit -m "Added the QC module" git submodule add git@github.com:BPA-CSIRO-Workshops/btp-module-rna-seq.git 030_rna-seq